-- Adjacent to Amazon Creek - Existing grass fields provide habitat and ecosystem services - Recreation field lights could impact adjacent natural areas - If fields are synthetic turf there would be an increase in recreation activity - An increase in emissions related to vehicle transportation to access the site would be expected
+- Adjacent to Amazon Creek - Existing grass fields provide habitat and ecosystem services - Recreation field lights could impact adjacent natural areas - If fields are synthetic turf there would be an increase in recreation activity

 • UOPD currently has no prescence at this site.
 An increase in resources would be required.